BrainSharer/neuroglancer/src/brainshare/docs/sphinx/_build/html/_sources/index.rst.txt

 These pages contain documentation for the Brainsharer neuroglancer project.
 Specifically, the documentation includes:

+* Adjusting colors in neuroglancer.
-* HOWTO use the polygon drawing tool.
+* Using the polygon drawing tool.
-* HOWTO adjust the color tools.
+* Realignment with fiducials.

 Use the side navigation panel to view different documentation topics within this topic.